HSR-KAN: Efficient Hyperspectral Image Super-Resolution via Kolmogorov-Arnold Networks: Introduction

 Recently, inspired by the Kolmogorov-Arnold representation theorem~\cite{kan_01, kan_02}, Kolmogorov-Arnold Networks (KANs)~\cite{KAN} have been introduced as an innovative computational core.
 By replacing linear weights at the network's edges with learnable univariate functions based on b-splines.
 By incorporating spline functions, neural networks are enabled to achieve a more fine-grained adjustment of spectral features with fewer parameters.
 Nonetheless, spline functions themselves struggle to escape the constraints of the \textit{Curse Of Dimensionality }(COD)~\cite{cod2, Cod1}.
 The groundbreaking contribution of HSR-KAN lies in its ingenious integration of KANs, MLPs and CNNs, creating a HSI-SR network that strikes an excellent balance between computational efficiency and the quality of image generation.

 In this paper, we integrate KANs, MLPs, and CNNs to form a new neural network called HSR-KAN.
 Our starting point is to meticulously design an effective network structure that leverages strengths of each computational core.
 While circumventing COD, we strive for optimal balance between model computational efficiency and the quality of image generation.
 Taking into account fine-grained control ability of spline functions for sequence adjustment, we use three KAN layers in a series of linear transformations as fusion module (called KAN-Fusion) to efficiently fuse LR-HSI and HR-MSI.
 To avoid the potential COD that may arise from the simplistic stacking of KAN layers, we draw inspiration from SENet~\cite{SENET}, propose a new attention module called \textit{KAN Channel Attention Block }(KAN-CAB), which uses KAN layers only for adjusting the attention weight of spectral channels.
 KAN-CAB achieves precise spectral feature adjustment for post-fusion spectral feature with fewer parameters.
 In summary, HSR-KAN not only efficiently leverages the advantages of KAN but also cleverly avoids the problem of COD.
-The main contributions of this work are summarized as follows: \begin{enumerate}

-\item We propose a module for fusing LR-HSI and HR-MSI called KAN-Fusion.KAN-Fusion can finely fuse spectral sequence features with spatial texture features due to the introduction of KAN.
+The main contributions of this work are summarized as follows: \begin{itemize} \item We propose a module for fusing LR-HSI and HR-MSI called KAN-Fusion.KAN-Fusion can finely fuse spectral sequence features with spatial texture features due to the introduction of KAN.

 \item Our proposed KAN-CAB module models the fused spectral features, and through the design of the channel attention structure, it exploits the advantages of KAN while avoiding the COD caused by the spline function.